leptos-rs/book/src/view/03_components.md

     }
 }
 ```

-This is a perfectly reasonable way to write this component: `progress` now takes
-any value that implements this `Fn()` trait.

 > Generic props can also be specified using a `where` clause, or using inline generics like `ProgressBar<F: Fn() -> i32 + 'static>`.